mckenzie-mm/chronicler/README.md

 ---

-Feel free to expand this README as your project grows!
+## My Solution to this problem is given below.

 Time did not permit the writing of jest test code, so screenshots of the running app with different test cases are shown below.

-The solution uses both server side and client side validation and error messages
+The solution uses both server side and client side validation and error messages.

 #### Test 1: input data as given in the readme